-KCSN are formal consultees to N I C E and part of the process that appraises all new kidney cancer drugs.
-We are delighted to tell you that, as from today, kidney cancer patients can get NHS funding via the Cancer Drugs Fund for Avelumab in combination with Axitinib as a 1st line treatment for patients with untreated advanced or metastatic Renal Cell Carcinoma (RCC)
+KCSN are formal consultants to NICE and part of the process that appraises all new kidney cancer drugs.
+We are delighted to tell you that, as from today, kidney cancer patients can get NHS funding via the Cancer Drugs Fund for avelumab in combination with axitinib as a first-line treatment for patients with untreated advanced or metastatic renal cell carcinoma (RCC).

-This is the first time a combination of an immunotherapy drug ( Avelumab) with a targeted anti angiogenic therapy -TKI (Axitinib) has been recommended by NICE as a first-line treatment option for use within the Cancer Drugs Fund.
+This is the first time a combination of an immunotherapy drug (avelumab) with a targeted anti-angiogenic therapy (axitinib) has been recommended by NICE as a first-line treatment option for use within the Cancer Drugs Fund.

 “Today’s announcement is excellent news and this approval is an important advancement for patients with advanced kidney cancer, improving their access to this promising new treatment.
 This is the first time a 1st line combination therapy with immunotherapy and targeted therapy has been approved on the NHS for the treatment of metastatic kidney cancer which will make a real difference to patients and their quality of life.
 Clinical trials, including the JAVELIN Renal 101 trial published in The New England Journal of Medicine (NEJM), have shown that avelumab plus axitinib is superior to previous standards of care with significantly lowered risk of disease progression and an improved rate of progression free survival.
 This latest development is another great example of the work the health community and research is doing to improve patients access to cancer treatments.”

-As NICE has now published its Final Appraisal Document, the combination is immediately available to NHS patients in England via the Cancer Drugs Fund and in Wales via routine funding streams.
+As NICE has now published the Final Appraisal Document (FAD) on its website the combination is immediately available to NHS patients in England via the Cancer Drugs Fund and in Wales via routine funding streams.